StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Health Synchronization Snapshots

-Like with topology, health data is presented to StackState using snapshots.
+Like with topology, health data is presented to Rancher Observability using snapshots.
 This allows for removal of health information \(check states\) when they no longer exist in the source monitoring system.
 Snapshots are created by two functions:

 * `self.health.start_snapshot()` - used to start a health snapshot.
 * `self.health.stop_snapshot()` - used to stop the snapshot, signaling that all submitted data is complete.
 This should be done at the end of the check, after all data has been submitted.
 If exceptions occur in the check, or for some other reason not all data can be produced, this function should not be called.